Functional equations for multi-signed Selmer groups: Introduction

 where $\widehat{\cM}$ is the dual motive of $\cM$, $A\sim B$ means that $A$ and $B$ are pseudo-isomorphic as $\Zp\lb\Gal(F_\infty/F)\rb$-modules and $\iota$ is the involution on the Iwasawa algebra that sends $\sigma$ to $\sigma^{-1}$ for $\sigma\in\Gal(F_\infty/F)$.
 This result has been generalized to elliptic curves with supersingular reduction at $p$ by Kim \cite{kim08}.
 That is,

 where $E$ is an elliptic curve with $a_p(E)=0$ and $\Sel_p^\pm(E/F_\infty)$ are Kobayashi's plus and minus Selmer groups from \cite{kobayashi03}.

-From now on, we assume that the $p$-adic realization $\cM_p$ satisfies: \begin{itemize} \item[(H.HT)] The Hodge-Tate weights of $\cM_p$ are either $0$ or $1$; \item[(H.crys)] $\cM_p$ is crystalline at all primes $\p|p$ of $F$; \item[(H.Frob)] The slopes of the Frobenius on the Dieudonn\'e module $\DD_p(\cM_p)$ lie inside $(0,-1]$ and that $1$ is not an eigenvalue. \end{itemize} Note that (H.HT) would essentially force us to restrict our attention to abelian varieties.
+Let $\cM_p$ be the $p$-adic realization of $\cM$.
+Let $g:=\dim_{\Qp}(\Ind_{F/\QQ}\cM_p)$ and $g_\pm:=\dim_{\Qp}(\Ind_{F/\QQ}\cM_p)^{c=\pm 1}$, where $c$ is the complex conjugation.
+We shall assume that $\cM_p$ satisfies: \begin{itemize} \item[(H.HT)] The Hodge-Tate weights of $\cM_p$ are either $0$ or $1$; \item[(H.crys)] $\cM_p$ is crystalline at all primes $\p|p$ of $F$; \item[(H.Frob)] The slopes of the Frobenius on the Dieudonn\'e module $\DD_p(\cM_p)$ lie inside $(0,-1]$ and that $1$ is not an eigenvalue; \item[(H.P)] $g_{+}=g_-$ and $\dim_{\Qp}\Fil^0\Dp(\cM_p)=g_-$. \end{itemize} Note that (H.HT) would essentially force us to restrict our attention to abelian varieties.
 In this case, (H.crys) means that it has good reduction at all primes above $p$.
 If furthermore it has supersingular reduction at $p$, then the Frobenius has constant slope $-1/2$ on the Dieudonn\'e module, which implies (H.Frob).
+In general, if $\cM$ is irreducible and pure, then Tate's conjecture for $\cM_p$ would imply (H.P) (c.f. \cite[Remark~1.3]{buyukboduklei0}).

 Under these hypotheses, a family of multi-signed Selmer groups $\Sel_I(\cM/F_\infty)$ has been defined using the theory of Coleman maps in \cite{buyukboduklei0} (see \S\ref{S:defnSel} below for a review).
 Here, $I$ corresponds to a choice of a sub-basis of $\DD_p(\cM_p)$.
 These Selmer groups generalize Kobayashi's plus and minus Selmer groups in \cite{kobayashi03} and Sprung's $\#/\flat$-Selmer groups in \cite{sprung09} for supersingular elliptic curves.